Difference Between Flat and Apartment (Flat vs Apartment)

 Sometimes, a flat can be associated with middle-class living, depending on the geography.

-An apartment has a more luxurious connotation and caters to a more indulgent audience.
+An apartment has a more luxurious connotation and caters to a more affluent audience.

 Flat vs Apartment – by Features